marcianaduran/sqlalchemy-challenge/README.md

 * Perform a precipitation analysis and then a station analysis.

 ## Part 2: Design Your Climate App
-Design a Flask API based on the queries that you just developed.
+Design a Flask API based on the queries just developed.